Rising-Stars-by-Sunshine/YP_STATS201_Final/README.md

     [Predict students' dropout and academic success](https://www.kaggle.com/datasets/thedevastator/higher-education-predictors-of-student-retention) on Kaggle.
 This dataset is supported by program "SATDAP - Capacitação da Administração Pública under grant POCI-05-5762-FSE-000191, Portugal".

+  - **Methodology**

+    Onehot Encoder and Label Encoder were used for data preprocessing.
+Then a model is trained using XGBoost.
+Finally, SHAP is introduced to provide visualization of the predictive factors.

+  - **Results**

+    This study found that

 ## Table of Contents

 1. [**Method**](./Method)